First Time Homeowner Insurance In Ontario

 How Much First Time Homeowner Insurance Do I Need?

 You need enough insurance to replace your home should it be completely destroyed.
-This means insuring it to replacement cost.
+This means insuring your home to its replacement cost.
 Note that this is different from the market value of your home and the municipal assessment value of your home.
 To figure out the replacement cost of your home and get the right first-time homeowner insurance, our brokers will need to know some details about your home:

 - When was your home built?